Wiz-IO/vscode-quectel-bc66/README.md

 In **BC66_OpenCPU_NB1_SDK_V1.4** folder create your Project folder

-Open Makefile and re-edit your settings
+Open VSC_BC66/Makefile and re-edit your settings

 Click CTRL + SHIF + B to build or upload application